 Once Doorage packs and stores your belongings, they can be moved to your next destination or stored for any period of time.
 With their cataloging feature, you can even choose which items you’d like delivered from your account online at any time.
 If you’re renovating a home, for example, you can start to bring certain items from storage at different times.

-Doorage prices based on how many cubic feet you use.
+Doorage prices are based on how many cubic feet you use.
 A small closet will start at $35.70 per month to store, and a 4-bedroom home will run around $539 per month.
-The longer you store, the better discount you'll receive per month.
-They also offer cross-country and local moving if you don't need storage.
+The longer you store, the better discount you’ll receive per month.
+They also offer cross-country and local moving if you don’t need storage.
 You can receive an instant quote on their website with current specials based on your zip code and inventory.